Authorities identify man found dead in Harrisonville field

 The Jackson County Medical Examiner’s Office conducted an autopsy on Wednesday, and while they have positively identified Stewart, they’re awaiting toxicology results and further investigation to determine his cause of death.

-Detectives are looking into where he was and what he was doing in the time leading up to his time of death, and believe he had recently lived in the Harrisonville area according to a news release.
+Detectives are looking into where he was and what he was doing in the time leading up to his death, and believe he had recently lived in the Harrisonville area according to a news release.

 At this time there is no indication of foul play, the official cause of death may take weeks to determine.